-WHAT IS THIS NEW FIRST TIME HOME BUYER INCENTIVE (FTHBI)?
+WHAT IS THIS FIRST TIME HOME BUYER INCENTIVE (FTHBI)?
 In September, the government introduced the FTHBI, a program meant to help first time buyers with their down payment.
 Participation in this program can potentially decrease monthly mortgage payments and lower your mortgage default insurance premiums.

 HOW IT WORKS You must be able to put down at least 5% from your own resources (savings, RRSP or gift from close relatives).
 The FTHBI will add 5% to your down payment if you are buying on the resale market, or 10% if you are buying from a builder.